-Syllabi & Assessment
+Syllabii & Assessment

-MK231 Fundamentals of Marketing (5 ects)
+Fundamentals of Marketing

 This course introduces the fundamental concepts and principles of marketing, such as buyer behaviour, research methods, and the various elements of the marketing mix.
 It provides a contemporary view of the role and importance of marketing by examining its application in international, European and Irish business situations.